windowsaa/windowsaa/README.md

 I work with Windows and Linux, and sometimes try to make macOS run on hardware it shouldn’t.

 - Windows and Linux power user
 - HTML/CSS and light Python dev
--
-- Email: na u aint havin my email lel

 ---

 ## Projects